jmeisel/Census-Data-Science-Workshop/Census Data Science Workshop.md

 ### Exercise:  Demonstrate North Dakota's Demographic Changes Due to Fracking

-Contributed by Ari Lamstein, author of free email course Learn to Map Census Data in R.  Sign up for Ari's course [here](http://www.arilamstein.com/free-course/).
+* This exercise was contributed by Ari Lamstein, author of free email course Learn to Map Census Data in R.  Sign up for Ari's course [here](http://www.arilamstein.com/free-course/).
+* The Census dataset used in this exercise is the American Community Survey.
+The R package to provide access to the American Community Survey is called "acs" from author Ezra Haber Glenn.

+####Overview
+North Dakota has been being transformed by the fracking boom.
+North Dakota sits on the Bakken formation which, due to fracking, is now able to be monetized.

+In this exercise, you will create two maps which demonstrate North Dakota’s recent demographic changes.
+The first shows that between 2010 and 2013 North Dakota’s Per Capita Income grew at a rate of 15%, significantly above any other US state.
+The second one shows that North Dakota’s Median Age decreased by 2%, significantly below any other US state.
+The following steps describe how to create these maps in R.

 ####Step 1: Install and Load the Necessary Packages